rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 of our dedicated hosting services segments, and it is included by default in our agreements with customers for those services.
 {{</accordion>}}
-{{<accordion title="How do Cloud Servers prevent my data from potentially becoming visible when I delete a server?" col="in" href="accordion13">}}
+{{<accordion title="How do Cloud Servers prevent my data from potentially becoming visible when a server is deleted?" col="in" href="accordion13">}}

-For your security, the Virtual Hard Drive (VHD) on the hypervisor is deleted when you delete a server.
+For your security, the Virtual Hard Drive (VHD) on the hypervisor is deleted when you request a server deletion.
 After it is deleted, data cannot be retrieved and customers do not have logical or direct access to the physical drive.
 {{</accordion>}}